SkySchermer/uweclang/Python Tutorial.md

 ### Docstrings

-Python provides a builtin means of documenting functions, objects, and packages using *docstrings*.
+Python provides a built-in means of documenting functions, objects, and packages using *docstrings*.
 A docstring is a string that is provided on the first line of an object, and not explicitly assigned to anything.
 A docstring for a function looks like this:

 ```python
 def my_function(args):